 While your child is in the womb, their teeth begin to form underneath their gums.
 But just because they’ve developed doesn’t mean they’ll appear right away.
 On the contrary, it will take a while before their first tooth erupts.

 But baby teeth aren’t the only teeth developing at this stage.
-Your kids’ permanent teeth are also forming during this time, albeit the top parts only.
+Your kids’ permanent teeth are also forming during this time, albeit only the top parts for now.
 The roots eventually grow as they emerge from the gums.

-Before the adult teeth can erupt, however, the primary teeth need to get out of the way.
-That process is fortunately very painless.
+Before the adult teeth can erupt, however, the primary teeth must get out of the way.
+That process is, fortunately, very painless.
 The roots of your primary teeth—which are initially long and pointed—dissolve into small stubs.
 This disintegration loosens their grip onto the bone and makes the baby teeth easier to pluck out.

 What to Do When Your Child Loses Their Baby Teeth